To read 400-word biographies of our associates based in Northeastern North America, click on a region below:

 Willa’s interest in cultures led her to pursue a master’s in anthropology from the City University of New York.
 After several years of teaching anthropology at the university level, Willa left academia to engage more directly with other cultures – as a photographer.
 Her photographic work, much of it culture-related, allowed her to live among and document the ways of life of the Cuna Indians of Panama, French peasants, and Louisiana Cajuns, among others.
 Willa’s commercial assignments included advertising, fashion, public relations, and portraiture.

 Willa cares deeply about developing people to become globally competent, empathic leaders.
 This passion inspired GROVEWELL’s signature service, Coaching for Global Advantage, which she co-developed with senior associate Kathy Molloy.
 "CGA" is culturally calibrated and driven by the real-time personal and performance needs of the global executive or expatriate.
-For more information, visit Grovewell.com/Coach.
+For more information, visit Grovewell.com/global-leadership-coaching.

 *DAVID SEVERANCE is an executive coach and leadership consultant who assists corporate clients in surmounting personal and cultural barriers to high performance, especially those at the Japan-U.S. interface.